Rupiah Banda

-Rupiah Bwezani Banda (19 February 1937 – 11 March 2022) was a Zambian politician who served as the fourth president of Zambia from 2008 to 2011, taking over from Levy Mwanawasa, who died as the sitting president.
+Rupiah Bwezani Banda (19 February 1937 – 11 March 2022) was a Zambian politician who served as the fourth president of Zambia from 2008 to 2011, taking over from Levy Mwanawasa.
 Banda was an active participant in politics from early in the presidency of Kenneth Kaunda, during which time he held several diplomatic posts.

 In October 2006, he was appointed the vice-president by Mwanawasa.
 After Mwanawasa suffered a stroke in June 2008 and died later that year, he became acting president.
 During the 2008 elections, he narrowly won against opposition leader Michael Sata of the Patriotic Front.
 He was later defeated in the 2011 election and succeeded by Sata.

 Early life

 Banda was born in the town of Miko, Gwanda, Southern Rhodesia (now Zimbabwe); his parents had come from Northern Rhodesia to find employment prior to his birth, and he was sponsored by a local Dutch Reformed Church preacher (and later, the family of B. R. Naik, a family of Indian origin) to continue his education into adulthood.
-He became involved in politics when he joined the youth wing of the UNIP in 1960.
+He became involved in politics when he joined the youth wing of the United National Independence Party (UNIP) in 1960.
 Banda was one of the notable alumni of Rusangu University, Zambia.